Medically Reviewed By

 Cell Prevalence

-Biphasic mesothelioma accounts for 20% to 30% of mesothelioma cases.
+Biphasic mesothelioma accounts for ~30% of mesothelioma cases.

 Cell Description

 Biphasic mesothelioma does not have a specific cell description since it is a combination of epithelioid and sarcomatoid cells.
 Epithelioid cells have a clearly defined, elongated egg-shape, while sarcomatoid cells are spindle-shaped, long and narrow.
 The patient’s prognosis depends on which cell is more prevalent.
-A patient with more epithelioid cells will have a better prognosis.
+Patients with tumors more abundant with epithelioid cell types have a better overall prognosis.

 Cell Behavior